 A couple of weeks ago, in anticipation of another article I am planning to add to my historical series on the Princeton Nassoons, I was looking through some of my early letters to Margie to confirm the dates of certain events.
 At her request I had postponed writing the article while she was still alive.
 Margie was a very private person.
 But browsing through some of the letters convinced me that I should scan all of our letters to each other and make copies for our children.
 The letters contain so much interesting information about what was going on in each of our lives and in the world about us.
 I have begun that process and have now scanned all of my letters to Margie and am about to start on her letters to me.

 Some of our letters to each other.
-I had transferred them
+I had transferred them to plastic containers. |

 I was completely mistaken!
 Those were the most comforting three hours I have had since she died.
 I felt as if I were speaking with Margie, as I became completely absorbed in our on-going dialogue.
 It was amazing!
 I could almost hear her voice saying the words I was reading.
 I was feeling the same emotions I had felt when I wrote the letters sixty-six or sixty-seven years ago, the same love.
 It was not the sorrowful love I have been feeling ever since she died, a love seemingly unrequited because of my constant awareness of her absence, her permanent absence.